arcelioeperez/dash-app/Data.md

 ## Data with numerical values
 ![data2](/demo/data2.PNG)
 ## Why?
 The models used in this analysis, random forest and linear regression, use numerical variables for their analysis.
 If categorical values are used the models wouldn't work.
-In other words by converting the categoriacal values to numbers (following the guidelines), for example, female 0 and male 1 - the models know that the *sex* variable can be either 0 or 1.
+In other words by converting the categorical values to numbers (following the guidelines), for example, female 0 and male 1 - the models know that the *sex* variable can be either 0 or 1.

 ## Data dictionary